 Americans have long been more likely to self-identify as conservative than as liberal, although other measures (issue positions, big-picture ideological principles) show basically a rough balance.
 Party identification runs the other way: Democrats usually have a small edge in self-identification, but that fades to rough parity once partisans who self-identify as independents are included.
 As far as I’m concerned, the self-identification really doesn’t matter.

-That's what I have.
-What about you?
+At any rate: That’s what I have.
+What have you noticed?
 What do you think mattered this week?